What is Slack?

 Tip: All members are required to be in #general, making it great for company-wide announcements and updates.

-In Slack, there are two kinds of channels: public and private.
+In Slack, there are three kinds of channels:

 They allow a group of teammates to discuss and share privately within Slack.
 You have to be invited to a private channel in order to see and search for its contents.
 All private channels have a lock icon next to the channel name.